Troubled Waters

 Description

-The world is burning—but it always has been.
-Cora’s ghosts have followed her from her days as a child integrating schools in 1950s Nashville to her new life as a mother, grandmother, and teacher in Mississippi.
-As a child of the civil rights movement, she’s done her best to keep those specters away from her granddaughter.
+Cora’s ghosts have followed her from her days as a child desegregating schools in 1950s Nashville to her new life as a mother, grandmother, and teacher in Mississippi.
+As a child of the Civil Rights movement, she’s done her best to keep those specters away from her granddaughter.
 She faced those demons, she reasons to herself, so that Corinne would never know they existed.
+Cora knows what it feels like to carry the weight of the world—and that it can crush you.

-When Corrine’s plan to stage a dramatic act of resistance peels back the scabs of her family wounds and puts her safety in jeopardy, both grandmother and granddaughter must bring their unspoken secrets into the light to find a path to healing.
-Their world hangs in the balance as past and future meet in the present moment.
+When Corrine’s plan to stage a dramatic act of resistance peels back the scabs of her family wounds and puts her safety in jeopardy, both grandmother and granddaughter must bring their secrets into the light to find a path to healing and wholeness.

-In heartfelt, lyrical prose, Mary Annaïse Heglar weaves an unforgettable story of the climate crisis, Black resistance, and the enduring power of family.
+In heartfelt, lyrical prose based on her own family’s history, Mary Annaïse Heglar weaves an unforgettable story of the climate crisis, Black resistance, and the enduring power of love.

 Advance Praise